-And we were off, turning the seed of a thought into “The First Annual Pro-Am Kart Race in memory of Dan Wheldon to Benefit All Children’s Hospital” in 6 scant weeks.
+And we were off, turning the seed of a thought into “The First Annual Pro-Am Kart Race in memory of Dan Wheldon to Benefit All Children’s Hospital” in just six weeks.
 Held at Andersen Race Park, just north of Palmetto, Florida, we only had one Pro, our own Patrick Long, but the 40 amateurs who raced that day had a ball as he raced with all of us, in the process raising about $6700 for All Children’s Hospital.

 The second year, our event grew a good deal.
 In attendance were 10 pros, 40 amateurs, and a core group of dedicated sponsors, led by Alegra Motorsports, Bert Smith Porsche, and Reeves Import Motorcars.
-Once again, everyone had a fun filled day while raising about $13,400 for All Children’s.
+Once again, everyone had a fun-filled day while raising about $13,400 for All Children’s.
 We were thrilled!

 In 2014, Patrick Long graciously lent his name to the event and thus was created the Patrick Long Pro-Am Kart Race.
 He also dramatically stepped up his involvement and became an integral part of not only the race itself, but all of the planning and work that went into its success, and it showed.
 The 14 Pros who participated included 12 drivers who had just driven the 12 Hours of Sebring, a legend of the sport, a top motorsport TV personality and the eventual 2014 Continental Tire series champion.
-As well as Patrick Long, they were Sebastian Bourdais, Colin Braun, Jan Heylen Katherine Legge,Tommy Kendall Bryan Sellers, Tristian Vautier, Jim Norman, Trent Hindman, Norbert Seidler, Jon Bennett, Martn Plowman, and Patrick Lindsey.
+As well as Patrick Long, they was Sebastian Bourdais, Colin Braun, Jan Heylen Katherine Legge,Tommy Kendall Bryan Sellers, Tristian Vautier, Jim Norman, Trent Hindman, Norbert Seidler, Jon Bennett, Martn Plowman, and Patrick Lindsey.
 With their involvement and the fantastic support of the local PCA community, we dramatically grew the event.
-Patron Spirits, Dale Pelfrey Racing and Rally Gas Stations joined Alegra, Bert Smith, and Reeves to help net $50,000 and become the largest third party fund-raiser for All Children’s Hospital.
+Patron Spirits, Dale Pelfrey Racing and Rally Gas Stations joined Alegra, Bert Smith, and Reeves to help net $50,000 and become the largest third-party fundraiser for All Children’s Hospital.

 2015 brought increased sponsorships by Patron and Rally, as well as new sponsors Cardio Access, and Porsche North America.
 Very Importantly, Andersen RacePark became a major sponsor, instead of just the location of the race.
-Pro drivers Andy Lally, Spencer Pumpelly, Ricky Taylor, Jordan Taylor, Shane Lewis, and Elliot Skeer joined the returning pro’s .
+Pro drivers Andy Lally, Spencer Pumpelly, Ricky Taylor, Jordan Taylor, Shane Lewis, and Elliot Skeer joined the returning pros .
 When the dust settled at the end of the day, $65,000 was raised for Johns Hopkins All Children’s Hospital

-2017 bring big changes, as we move to become part of the Firestone Grand Prix of St Petersburg week rather than the day after the 12 Hours of Sebring.
+2017 brought big changes, as well as big growth when the event became part of the Firestone Grand Prix of St Petersburg week rather than the day after the 12 Hours of Sebring.
 We could not overcome the conflict with the IMSA breakfast event, so we chose to tie to IndyCar and The Road to Indy as well as the Pirelli World Challenge Series.
-Andersen RacePark has stepped up in a big way, partnering with Kart 4 Kids, Inc. as event organizers.
-Sebastian Bourdais is joining Patrick Long as co-featured Pro’s.
-So join us Wednesday evening March 8 for the Kart 4 Kids Pro-Am Kart Race Hosted by Andersen RacePark for the Benefit Of Johns Hopkins All Children’s Hospital Featureing Sebastian Bourdais and Patrick Long, as we raise money to help All Children’s save kid’s lives.
+Andersen RacePark stepped up in a big way, partnering with Kart 4 Kids, Inc. as event organizers, and bringing Rob Howden, the voice of The Road to Indy, as race announcer.
+Sébastian Bourdais joined Patrick Long as featured Pros.
+IndyCar Pros Scott Dixon, Tony Kanaan, Spencer Pigot, and Ed Jones as well as James French, Nate Stacey, and RC Enerson helped us for the first time.
+Dario Franchitti was in the auction crowd, quietly bidding to help the cause.
+Ultimately, $81,000 was presented to All Children’s, and our cumulative total stood at $281,100.